gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 One of these belonged to Special Leaf, the only tortoise within a hundred kays and the village's oldest resident by far.

-Maddy would never forget the first time her mother and father took her to the special's house.
+Maddy would never forget the first time her mother and father took her to the Special's house.
 "Don't be afraid," they comforted her, not realizing that she hadn't been until they said that.
 But when Special Leaf opened his front door and smiled at them